nshp/python-lucidmotors/README.md

 # python-lucidmotors

-Unofficial Python bindings to the Lucid Motors API
+Unofficial Python bindings to the Lucid Motors API.
+No affiliation with Lucid Motors.